 These experiences are kind of like joining a little family for a short time.
 It gives us a sense of purpose and accomplishment to do the “job” part of the house sit.
 And it really can feel like a job sometimes, because it comes with a set schedule and some really important responsibilities.
 The house and garden always need some kind of maintenance.
 And the pets we care for are little creatures with feelings who need to be loved and protected while we are there.
 We like the idea of being in real homes where we are needed, and we like having tasks to finish and responsibilities to meet.
 We always feel grounded as house sitters because we really move in and enjoy the space.
 And it’s wonderful to live with these little creatures who need us while we’re traveling.
 We often leave with new relationships and deeper connections both to the place and the people after our house sits.

 The only real cost to us with TrustedHousesitters is the annual membership fee of $119.
-Comparing all 4 of our chosen options for homes on the road, house sitting is the one that really gets us the biggest bang for our bucks.
 Our budget for nightly stays as full-time travelers is $50 per night.
 Since some places we stay in cost more than $50 per night and other places cost less than that, as I book our stays I work towards balancing everything to meet a year-end goal that averages out at $50 per night.
 With this number as the baseline, that means we only need to spend 2.38 nights as house sitters in a year to cover our annual membership fee.
-After that every night we spend house sitting for the rest of the year is free!
-As of the date I’m writing this post, we have had our membership for 6 months and had 43 nights as TrustedHousesitters, which has saved us $2,150!
+After that every night we spend housesitting for the rest of the year is free of charge.
+As of the date I’m writing this post, we have had our membership for 6 months and had 43 nights as TrustedHousesitters, which saved us $2,150.

 What Else Do We Get?